bfil/node-boilerplate/README.md

 ----------

 To run the client side tests and the unit tests PhantomJS and CasperJS need to be installed.

+Mocha-PhantomJS is also needed: us 'npm install -g mocha-phantomjs' to install it.

 The test folder contains 3 types of tests: